Dr. Nick Kim Discusses Management of Chronic Thromboembolic Hypertension

 Clinical Topics: Anticoagulation Management, Arrhythmias and Clinical EP, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Pulmonary Hypertension and Venous Thromboembolism, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), EP Basic Science, Acute Heart Failure, Pulmonary Hypertension, Interventions and Coronary Artery Disease, Interventions and Imaging, Interventions and Vascular Medicine, Angiography, Nuclear Imaging, Hypertension, Smoking

-Keywords: African Americans, Alcohols, Angioplasty, Auscultation, Blood Pressure, Bundle-Branch Block, Cardiac Catheterization, Chest Pain, Connective Tissue, Coronary Angiography, Coronary Artery Disease, Cyanosis, Dyspnea, Edema, Electrocardiography, Endarterectomy, Heart Atria, Heart Failure, Heart Rate, Heart Sounds, Hypertension, Hypertension, Pulmonary, Hypertrophy, International Normalized Ratio, Lisinopril, Lower Extremity, Lung Diseases, Interstitial, Myocardial Infarction, Oxygen, Physical Exertion, Pulmonary Artery, Pulmonary Embolism, Respiratory Function Tests, Respiratory Rate, Smoking, Street Drugs, Stroke, Syncope, Systole, Vascular Resistance, Venous Pressure, Venous Thrombosis, Warfarin
+Keywords: African Americans, Alcohols, Angioplasty, Auscultation, Blood Pressure, Bundle-Branch Block, Cardiac Catheterization, Chest Pain, Connective Tissue, Coronary Angiography, Coronary Artery Disease, Cyanosis, Dyspnea, Edema, Electrocardiography, Endarterectomy, Heart Atria, Heart Failure, Heart Rate, Heart Sounds, Hypertension, Hypertension, Pulmonary, Hypertrophy, International Normalized Ratio, Lisinopril, Lower Extremity, Lung Diseases, Interstitial, Myocardial Infarction, Oxygen, Physical Exertion, Pulmonary Artery, Pulmonary Embolism, Respiratory Function Tests, Respiratory Rate, Smoking, Illicit Drugs, Stroke, Syncope, Systole, Vascular Resistance, Venous Pressure, Venous Thrombosis, Warfarin

 < Back to Listings